stacks-archive/packaging/browser-core-docker/README.md

 # Next you can start the Blockstack Core API
 $ ./launcher start

+# On Linux, this ./launcher start will also install a protocol handler using xdg-mime
+# (the protocol handler is installed on Windows by the installer exe and on macOS through
+#  the macOS dock application)

 # When you are done you can clean up your environment by running
 $ ./launcher stop
 ```